PhalconEye/documentation/en/reference/user/roles.rst

 Role management
 ===============

+PhalconEye enables Administrators to define privileged groups of users.

 .. image:: /images/roles_1.png
     :align: center

-To create new role navigate to menu item "Create new role" at top navigation bar.
-New role form is very simple:
+To add a new Role go to "Create new role" from top navigation bar and fill-in the form:

 .. image:: /images/roles_2.png
     :align: center

 Fields description:

-    **Name** - role name in system.
+    **Name** - name of the new Role

-    **Description** - short description of the role.
+    **Description** - short description of the Role

-    **Is Default** - If checkbox is set new role will be default in system (it means that all new users will be assigned to this role).
+    **Is Default** - whether the Role should be assigned to all new users

-There are 3 system roles: Admin, User, Guest.
-This roles can't be removed.
-All other roles (created by user) - can be removed via grid action.
+By default PhalconEye comes with 3 system Roles:

+* **Admin** - administrators who can access backend of the CMS
+* **User** - this is the default Role for users who register on your website
+* **Guest** - all visitors

+These system Roles can not be deleted as opposed to new Roles created by Administrators, which can be removed via grid_ system.

+.. _grid: grid.html